zwbetz-gh/qb-win-desktop-dev-docs/README.md

 A trial version of QB Desktop needs to be installed so that you have something to develop against:

 1. Navigate to [QB trial downloads](https://community.intuit.com/articles/1207255-quickbooks-desktop-trial-links-us-uk-ca)
-2. **QuickBooks Desktop trials for the United States (US)** > **QuickBooks Pro 2019 30-day trial (US only)**
+1. **QuickBooks Desktop trials for the United States (US)** > **QuickBooks Pro 2019 30-day trial (US only)**

-If you get a blank screen when first opening QB, do the following ([summarized from this article](https://community.intuit.com/articles/1501402-re-create-damaged-entitlementdatastore-ecml-file-to-resolve-license-and-registration-issues)):
+If you get a [blank screen](https://community.intuit.com/articles/1501402-re-create-damaged-entitlementdatastore-ecml-file-to-resolve-license-and-registration-issues) when first opening QB, do the following:

 1. End all instances of `QBW32.EXE` in task manager
 1. Delete file `C:\ProgramData\Intuit\Entitlement Client\v8\EntitlementDataStore.ecml`